authelia/authelia/docs/configuration/theme.md

 * dark
 * grey

-To enable automatic switching between the light and dark theme you can set the theme to `auto`.
+To enable automatic switching between themes, you can set `theme` to `auto`.
+The theme will be set to either "dark" or "light" depending on users' system preference.